 Data Analysis

-We summarized all variables in total as well as stratified by sleep duration and sleep quality.
+We summarized all variables in the population overall as well as stratified by sleep duration and sleep quality.
 All variables are presented as unweighted n, as well as weighted percent for categorical variables, and weighted mean ± sd for continuous variables that are approximately normally distributed, or median [interquartile range (IQR)] for non-normally distributed variables.
-Crude associations were tested using chi-square tests for categorical variables and t-tests or ANOVA for continuous variables.
+Associations were tested using chi-square tests for categorical variables and t-tests or ANOVA for continuous variables.

 Assessment of Mediation